califano-lab/ARACNe3/README.md

 The program will output an 'output.txt' that contains the regulator-target MI values estimated via Adaptive Partitioning (APMI), and the associated p-value determined from a null distribution of the APMI between 1 million shuffled gene-expression marginals.
 Currently, this is computationally slow, can only run on one CPU core, and will take approximately 12 minutes on a computer with the specifications below.

 ## List of Improvements in Development:
- - **IN PROGRESS** First MI-pruning step based on null model for MI and Benjamini-Hochberg principle control for user-parametrizable FDR (p values done, must make function to vectorize the p-values and sort, then prune)
- - Second DPI-pruning step made optional and implemented
+ - **IN PROGRESS** Second DPI-pruning step made optional and implemented
  - Optimize calculation of 1 million null MIs, possibly by shuffling index and sending to APMI(), as opposed to vector matrix by std::shuffle()
  - Multithreading/non-multithreading option using standard library
  - Compression of gene name identifiers ("_gxxx_") from std::string -> uint16_t and decompression
  - Make null MI value independent of rest and stored on disk for ### subnet operations.
 Maybe, check IF the file exists, if not, compute initNullMI
- - Adjacency matrix insertion after first pruning step of regulatiors x regulators to determine if edge exists -> will make checking the reg\_web map much faster for third edge.
+ - **IN PROGRESS** Adjacency matrix insertion after first pruning step of regulatiors x regulators to determine if edge exists -> will make checking the reg\_web map much faster for third edge.
  - Optimize p-value calculation for each MI value
  - Low-level optimization and parallel for loop processing.
 Namely, minimizing heap allocation and using caches, as well as using the most efficient data structures required to store edge information (hashmaps, linked lists, adjacency matrices, etc.)

+ Plan of action: Null Optimization -> Adjacency Matrix -> DPI Pruning -> Gene ID Compression -> Overhaul of Low-level algorithms -> Rewriting entire codebase with smarter class design and matured codebase -> Implement multithreading

 ## Tracking Progress

-Whenever a significant change is made to an existing module of this program, such as MatrixReglistIO.cpp for reading tsv or regulator lists and forming data structures, or NullModel.cpp for creating the null distribution for mutual information, test results are appended to test/current\_test.txt.
-The results reflect the command run on the most recent version of the given executable, such as ./NullModel for testing computation of the null model for MI.
-Tests were run on the following computer, and the 'time' program was released in MacOS 12.3 as a utility expected to conform to ISO/IEC 9945-2:1993.
+Whenever a significant change is made to an existing module of this program, such as MatrixReglistIO.cpp for reading tsv or regulator lists and forming data structures, or NullModel.cpp for creating the null distribution for mutual information, test results are appended to test/current\_test.txt _or noted in the git commit notes_.
+The results reflect the command run on the most recent version of the given executable.
+Tests were run on the following computer, and the 'time' program was released in MacOS 12.3 as a utility that conforms to ISO/IEC 9945-2:1993.
 Please refer to the MacOS man pages for details in regards to 'time'.

 Model Identifier:	MacBookPro18,1